In the second of this series celebrating legends of the lab coat, we turn our attention to Rosalind Franklin.

 Not satisfied to dominate in one field, Franklin next shifted her scientific curiosity to viruses (while her white lab coat may not have been as dirty to the visible eye as during her time working with coal, stick it under a microscope and see how clean it was!).
 During the 1950s, she spent five years at Birkbeck College in London implementing her X-ray experience to calculate the composition of RNA in the tobacco mosaic virus (TMV), a sickness that attacks plants and eradicates tobacco crops.
 TMV was discovered in the 1890s when researchers were endeavoring to isolate the pathogen that was maltreating the plants and found that it was too small to be a bacterium.

 With the structure of TMV solved, Franklin quickly dusted off her lab coat again and began to study other plant viruses that were blighting vital agricultural crops, including the potato, peas, tomatoes, and turnips.
 Then, in 1957, she swiveled again to begin studying the virus that causes polio, a true ‘baddy’ to the white lab coat world in the 20th century.
 Polio was structurally identical to the turnip yellow mosaic virus, making Franklin’s experience a trump card in tackling the virus head on.
 At the time, polio was a feared communicable disease.
 It has since been chiefly eradicated from the globe.

 The Legacy of DNA’s Discovery

-While Franklin’s accomplishments were ground-breaking at the time, her work on Photograph 51 has continued to lead to exceptional breakthroughs in science.
+While Franklin’s accomplishments were ground-breaking at the time, her work on Photograph 51 has continued to lead to exceptional breakthroughs in the lab coat community.

 For instance, the role of DNA in forensic evidence-gathering has become increasingly essential.
 Without discovering DNA, we would not be able to identify individuals from just a handful of cells today - a true marvel of the lab coat contributions made to society.

 Meaning forensic science has been radically changed by the discoveries that Franklin and her co-workers found.
 The ability to use DNA in a legal setting has revolutionized how crimes can be solved and successfully prosecuted.
 It enables the possibility of a second chance for justice being sought, often long after the crime has been committed.
 Retrospective justice no longer depends on deathbed confessions.
 The most insignificant slithers of our bones, blood, hair, skin, or body fluids can now create vital crime-scene clues to those in a white lab coat who know how to read them.
 Amazingly, this has the power to reel a person back in, through decades, even through death, to face the truth about a previously unsolved crime - see the Golden State Killer.
 This sounds like something from a Ridley Scott movie, not actual facts, but such is the modern world thanks to Franklin’s pioneering!